gwkkwg/asdf-install/website/source/tutorial/introduction.md

    [36]: http://www.cliki.net/asdf
    [37]: http://ww.telent.net/

 A similar system which precedes ASDF is [MK:DEFSYSTEM][38].
 You don't need it for ASDF-INSTALL but it won't hurt to have it available for libraries which aren't aware of ASDF.
 However, this document makes no effort to explain how MK:DEFSYSTEM is used.
 See Henrik Motakef's article "[Fight The System][39]."
-(Unfortunately, the link seems to be dead.)

    [38]: http://www.cliki.net/mk-defsystem
    [39]: http://rpgoldman.real-time.com/lisp/fight-the-system.html